lakshya0202/EE2703/README.md

 # EE2703
-The programs I have written as a part of the Applied Programming Lab course in my fourth semester The assignments contain a report written in LaTeX summarising the observations made from the assignments.
+The assignments contain a report written in LaTeX summarising the observations made from the assignments.
 The summary of all the assignments done:
 - Assignment 2: Implementation of citcuits using Modified Nodal Analysis